systemd-cron/systemd-cron-next/README.md

 The main part of a project is licensed under [MIT][].
 Crontab man page is derived from [Vixie Cron][vixie] and licensed under *Paul-Vixie's-license*.
-Don't forget to attribute if you derive from the work!

 [vixie]: https://wiki.gentoo.org/wiki/Cron#vixie-cron
 [MIT]: http://opensource.org/licenses/MIT